github/docs/content/code-security/getting-started/quickstart-for-securing-your-repository.md

 ## Configuring {% data variables.product.prodname_code_scanning %}

+> [!NOTE]
+> {% data variables.product.prodname_code_scanning_caps %} is available {% ifversion fpt or ghec %}for all public repositories, and for private repositories owned by organizations that are part of an enterprise with a license for {% else %}for organization-owned repositories if your enterprise uses {% endif %}{% data variables.product.prodname_GH_advanced_security %}.

 You can configure {% data variables.product.prodname_code_scanning %} to automatically identify vulnerabilities and errors in the code stored in your repository by using a {% data variables.code-scanning.codeql_workflow %} or third-party tool.
 Depending on the programming languages in your repository, you can configure {% data variables.product.prodname_code_scanning %} with {% data variables.product.prodname_codeql %} using default setup, in which {% data variables.product.prodname_dotcom %} automatically determines the languages to scan, query suites to run, and events that will trigger a new scan.
 For more information, see "[AUTOTITLE](/code-security/code-scanning/enabling-code-scanning/configuring-default-setup-for-code-scanning)."

 1. From the main page of your repository, click {% octicon "gear" aria-hidden="true" %} **Settings**.